View James Leschke's Obituary on PostCrescent.com and share memories

 He was preceded in death by his siblings: Betty, Ed and Paul.

-Visitation will be held for Jim from 4-6 PM on Friday, March 1, 2019 at Wichmann-Fargo Funeral Home, Tri-County Chapel, 1592 Oneida St., Menasha, WI 54952 with a Vigil Service at 6 PM.
+Visitation will be held for Jim from 4-6 PM on Friday, March 1, 2019 at Wichmann-Fargo Funeral Home, 537 N Superior Street, Appleton WI, 54911 with a Vigil Service at 6 PM.
 A Funeral Mass will be celebrated for Jim at 11 AM on Saturday, March 2, at St. Bernard Catholic Church, 1617 West Pine St., Appleton.
 Family and Friends may visit at the church from 10 AM until the time of mass.
 Interment will be in St. Mary Cemetery.

 Jim's family would like to extend a special thank you to the staffs of the St. Elizabeth Oncology Center, Ascension Home Health and Hospice, and Garden View Assisted Living for their wonderful and compassionate care during the final weeks of his life.